. 500 Minimum Per Item.

-Wireless portable rechargeable cellphone power bank boost to 5V, transfer efficiency can reach to more than 90% of any cellphone charge.
+Wireless portable rechargeable cellphone power bank boost to 5V, transfer efficiency.

 Built in protection circuit designed to shut off when fully charged.